telliott99/MySwift/arrays.rst

     Item 3: cats
     >

-As a final example, a little functional programming:
+And as a final example, a little functional programming:

 .. sourcecode:: bash